 Ph.D.
 University of Memphis (1996); A.B.
 Seattle University (1991)

-I teach widely in the Caribbean and African-American intellectual traditions, with special emphasis on francophone critical theory (see my courses Marvelous Blackness, Black Existentialism, and The Afro-Postmodern) and various ways of thinking about transnational cultural contact and cultural production in the African diaspora.
+I teach widely in the Caribbean and African-American intellectual traditions, with special emphasis on francophone critical theory (see my courses Marvelous Blackness, Black Existentialism, Introduction to Postcolonial Theory, a seminar on Frantz Fanon, and The Afro-Postmodern) and various ways of thinking about transnational cultural contact and cultural production in the African diaspora.
+Courses in the African-American tradition include a seminar on James Baldwin, a shifting course entitled Introduction to African-American Philosophy, and a class on Richard Wright, Ralph Ellison, and James Baldwin.
 My orientation is resolutely philosophical, in part because that is my character as a thinker and person, but more emphatically because I think it is important to attend to the unique philosophical voice in African-American and Caribbean intellectual life.

 "Incarnate Historiography and the Politics of Our Faces," in G. Pfeiffer and W. Gurley, eds.
 Phenomenology and the Political (Washington, D.C.: Rowman and Littlefield, 2016) - essay on Chris Abani, history, incarnation, and politics.